local-minimum/fseq/doc/source/developers.rst

 **Important 1:** The overwritten ``fseq.SeqEncoder.parse`` must have identical parameter set.
-If further information is needed, this should be dealt with during initiation or by seperate methods.
+If further information is needed, this should be dealt with during initiation or by separate methods.

-**Important 2:** The overwritten method may not throw any errors and should silently handle scenarios where the length of the information to be encoded mismatches the lenght of the corresponing slot of the ``out`` object.
+**Important 2:** The overwritten method may not throw any errors and should silently handle scenarios where the length of the information to be encoded mismatches the length of the corresponding slot of the ``out`` object.

-Example of how out the second important note can be achivied (adapted from ``fseq.SeqEncoderGC.parse``)::
+Example of how out the second important note can be achieved (adapted from ``fseq.SeqEncoderGC.parse``)::

     #Point to line of interes